Skip to content

 • Waste transport driver operations and safety using a left-hand waste collection vehicle: Qualification Overview (nzqa.govt.nz).

-As the micro credentials are a more formalised version of the KCTL training, WasteMINZ has undertaken a review of the role of KCTL training and as a result is proposing to phase it out in favour of a best practice guideline.
-Organisations can then choose between utilising the micro credentials, or if they have internal capabilities, they can develop their own customised training resources, using the best practice guideline as a guide.
+As the micro credentials are a more formalised version of the KCTL training, WasteMINZ has undertaken a review of the role of KCTL training and as a result is phasing it out in favour of a training guideline/workbook.
+Organisations can then choose between their staff progressing the micro credentials or following the guidelines/workbook which can then be verified internally (if they have the capabilities) or through an independent provider.

 These different training choices will provide options for all operators in the industry – big and small – to make sure they are not exposed from a risk and liability point of view but also ensuring their workers get the right information to work safely in this industry.